armingrudd/KNIME-forum-Selena-bot/README.md

 # KNIME-forum-auto-reply

-This repo contains 2 KNIME workflows and a CSV file.
+This repo contains 2 KNIME workflows.

 The